-Rampart Ridge Loop Trail is a 4.9 mile loop trail located near Longmire, WA that features a great forest setting and is rated as moderate.
+Rampart Ridge Loop Trail is a 4.9 mile loop trail located near Longmire, Washington that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking and snowshoeing and is accessible from June until October.

 From the Nisqually Entrance, 6 miles on highway 706 to Longmire.
 Parking lot is located behind the National Park Inn.
 The trail begins at the Trail of the Shadows trailhead directly across the street from the inn.